sunpy/sunpy/doc/source/guide/vso.rst

 above to download your data.

-Finally, please let us know if you encounter a bug while using the VSO capbilities of SunPy.
+Finally, please let us know if you encounter a bug while using the VSO capabilities of SunPy.
 Bugs are best reported via the issue tracking system on GitHub - go to https://github.com/sunpy/sunpy/issues and click on the "New Issue" button.